mtfoley/pr-compliance-action/README.md

-body-regex | `(fix\|resolv\|clos)(e)*(s\|d)* #\d+` | Regular expression to identify whether the PR body refers to an issue[^2]. body-auto-close | true | Whether or not to auto-close on failed check of PR Body body-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR Body protected-branch | "main" | Branch that check should ensure that PR does not use as it's head. protected-branch-auto-close | true | Whether or not to auto-close on failed check of PR head branch protected-branch-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR head branch. title-check-enable | true | Whether or not to lint PR title per [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+body-regex | `(fix\|resolv\|clos)(e)*(s\|d)* #\d+` | Regular expression to identify whether the PR body refers to an issue[^2]. body-auto-close | true | Whether or not to auto-close on failed check of PR Body body-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR Body protected-branch | (Blank) | Branch that check should ensure that PR does not use as it's head.
+If left blank, it falls back to default branch. protected-branch-auto-close | true | Whether or not to auto-close on failed check of PR head branch protected-branch-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR head branch. title-check-enable | true | Whether or not to lint PR title per [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).